smmunna/Asjas/README.md

 # Image Proessing 👋
- ->I'm using the google collab for image processing.
+ >I'm using the google collab for image processing.